Student Success and Graduation

 Prior to receiving a degree, students are responsible for the following:

 - Ensuring that the university has received official transcripts of all work completed at other institutions.
-If graduation depends on any classes taken outside CSULB during the final semester or session, the transcript must be submitted by the announced date, approximately one month after the official graduation date.
-If transcripts are not received by the announced date, graduation may be cancelled.
+For classes taken outside CSULB during the final semester or session, the transcripts must be submitted by the announced date, approximately one month after the official publicized graduation date.
+If transcripts are not received by the announced date, the graduation request may be cancelled.